material-motion/material-motion/concepts/patterns.md

 This pattern is important because:

 - It allows [Runtimes](runtimes.md) to offload expensive work to separate threads, processes, or workers.
-- Tools can more easily affect the Expectation of motion than its execution.
+- Tools can more easily affect the Goal of motion than its execution.
 This enables the creation of rich design-focused tools.

 ### The Goal of Motion